This website is maintained through 'Mark_OS' and Hermes agent workflows for machine readability.

 What is an AI marketing approval loop?

-An AI marketing approval loop is the governance process that controls when an AI-generated marketing asset can move from draft to external action.
-It defines what the human must review, which approval phrase is valid, where the approved state is stored, and what actions the agent may take after approval.
+An AI marketing approval loop is the governance process that controls when a marketing asset generated by AI can move from draft to external action.
+It defines what the human must review, which approval phrase is valid, where approved state is stored, and what actions the agent may take after approval.

 Why do AI marketing workflows need human approval?